TikTok for Business

 Step 1

-Awareness, traffic quality, lead generation, installs, and market validation each call for different campaign logic.
-The first step is knowing what success should look like.
+Awareness, traffic quality, lead generation, app installs, and market validation each call for different campaign logic, bid strategies, and success metrics.
+Businesses that skip this step often run campaigns that technically launch but fail to produce useful data.
+The first step is knowing what success should look like — and being specific enough that you can measure it.

 Step 2